Zoopla's guide will take you step-by-step through the buying process.

 Determine the budget

 The cost of buying a shop extends beyond the purchase price, of course.
-You will need to pay Stamp Duty Land Tax (Stamp Duty) if you buy a shop over a certain threshold in England, Wales and Northern Ireland.
-It currently stands at £150,000 for commercial property.
+You will need to pay Stamp Duty Land Tax (Stamp Duty) if you buy a shop worth more than £150,000 in England and Northern Ireland.
 Stamp Duty relief is available in certain circumstances.
 For further details, consult HM Revenue and Customs (HMRC).

-Stamp Duty has been replaced by Land and Buildings Transaction Tax in Scotland.
+Stamp Duty has been replaced by Land and Buildings Transaction Tax in Scotland and Land Transaction Tax in Wales.

 Retail businesses that trade out of shops want to maximise sales revenues.
 Therefore, if you plan to occupy the shop, you will probably want to keep a part of your budget aside to decorate and fit out the premises and create an environment that will appeal to customers.